Laceless in Japan

 For the rest of the trip, I lose myself in the sensations of Tokyo.
 The flickering streetlights at dusk, the smell of the innkeeper baking blueberry muffins.
 The humming of the subway, audible because everyone on the train was so quiet.
 The music in my headphones, everything from BØRNS to Taylor Swift to Christine and the Queens as I aimlessly explore the city.
 The pillowy dough of the cream puffs from 7-11, and the softness of the tatami beds.
 The soft chime when I tapped my Suica card on the subway.
 Savory soy eggs, warm canned tea from a vending machine, the scratchy talons of the owl I held at an animal cafe.
 The subtle pinch of my yet-to-be-worn-in laceless Onitsuka Tiger sneakers.

-(And yes, the magnificent heated toilet seats, and everything else that came with them.)
+(And yes, the magnificent heated toilet seats and everything else that came with them.)

 Until that trip, I hadn’t realized how noisy my life had become.
 Too many feelings, thoughts, to-dos, and expectations.
 I needed the solitude that Tokyo gave me, and was so grateful to have it back.